bu-ist/bu-versions/readme.txt

 == Screenshots ==

-1. Create alternate versions from the posts table using the "create clone" button
+1. Create alternate versions from the posts table using the “create clone” button
 2. Easily see which posts have alternate versions in progress from the posts table
 3. Admin notices help you keep track of which version of a post you are currently editing
 4. One click replacement of original post with alternate version content